amirrajan/ColorGolfMobile/tutorial/00-rubymotion-primer.md

 export RUBYMOTION_ANDROID_SDK="/Users/YOURUSERNAME/.rubymotion-android/sdk"
 export RUBYMOTION_ANDROID_NDK="/Users/YOURUSERNAME/.rubymotion-android/ndk"
 ```
-- In a terminal, run `motion android-setup` and follow the prompts
+- In a terminal, run `motion android-setup --api_version=20` and follow the prompts
   (iOS is supported by default via XCode).
-- After following the prompts, the Android SDK Manager will pop up.
-At
+- When the Android SDK Manager application pops up.
+Click the `Install
-  the bottom right is a button to install selected packages (if you
-  want to install any additional SDK's).
-Click the install button,
-  accept the licenses, and install (if you weren't using RubyMotion
-  you'd still have to do this stuff, and it wouldn't be automated like
-  it is with `motion android-setup`).
+  X Packages ...` button and accept all the licenses.
+After all the
+  downloads complete, close the window.
-- Open Genymotion, go to Settings->ADB and point the sdk path to
+- Open Genymotion, go to Settings->ADB and point the SDK path to
   `/Users/YOURUSERNAME/.rubymotion-android/sdk`.

 # Ruby/ObjectiveC/Java Primer #